|No. 4007 Sergeant Major Alexander Millar, DCM, 2nd Battalion, the Black Watch (Royal Highlanders)

 Millar's Mention in Despatches it fails to note the date that he was Gazetted for the DCM.

-With the end of the Anglo- Boer War, the 2/Black Watch sailed for India and aside form 15 days Millar would spend the
+With the end of the Anglo-Boer War, the 2/Black Watch sailed for India and Millar would spend, with the exception of

 colours.
-He had served that entire time span with the 2nd Battalion and had a absolutely spotless record.
-He was now 40
+He had served that entire time span with the 2nd Battalion and had an absolutely spotless record.
+He was now

-records relating to a possible marriage or children that such a union may have produced.
-I believe that former Sergeant
+any records relating to a possible marriage or children that such a union may have produced.
+I believe that former

-Major Alexander Millar DCM died on 9 December, 1923 at Dundee, Scotland.
+Sergeant Major Alexander Millar, DCM died on 9 December 1923 at Dundee, Scotland.

 |Bandsman Johnie Lawson, 2nd Battalion, The Black Watch (Royal Highlanders)